jpegleg/net-gargoyle2/README.md

 # net-gargoyle2

-track IP addresses and connection state changes
+Track IP addresses and connection state changes along with running processes.

+A basic HIDS component and/or honeypot.